ndeadly/MissionControl/README.md

 ### Known Issues and limitations
 * Non-Switch controllers cannot be used to wake the system from sleep.
+* Controllers that haven't had their hardware ID whitelisted for identification will not be recognised as connected.
+This can include some official Switch controllers.
+They will however still pair with the console and store their details to the database.
+If you encounter such a controller, please create an issue requesting support.
 * Wii(U) controllers can take a while to pair with the console.
 For some reason they are only detected at the end of a device discovery cycle.
 Be patient and re-press the sync button on the controller if neccessary.
 * Xbox One button layout was changed at some point in a firmware update.
 Please ensure your controller firmware is up to date if you have issues with incorrect button mappings.